alan2207/bulletproof-react/docs/state-management.md

 # 🗃️ State Management

-There is no need to keep all of your state in a single centralized store.
-There are different needs for different types of state that can be split into several types:
+Managing state effectively is crucial for optimizing your application's performance.
+Instead of storing all state information in a single centralized repository, consider dividing it into various categories based on their usage.
+By categorizing your state, you can streamline your state management process and enhance your application's overall efficiency.

 ## Component State

-This is the state that only a component needs, and it is not meant to be shared anywhere else.
-But you can pass it as prop to children components if needed.
-Most of the time, you want to start from here and lift the state up if needed elsewhere.
-For this type of state, you will usually need:
+Component state is specific to individual components and should not be shared globally.
+It can be passed down to child components as props when necessary.
+Typically, you should begin by defining state within the component itself and consider elevating it to a higher level if it's required elsewhere in the application.
+When managing component state, you can use the following React hooks:

 - [useState](https://react.dev/reference/react/useState) - for simpler states that are independent
 - [useReducer](https://react.dev/reference/react/useReducer) - for more complex states where on a single action you want to update several pieces of state